compomics/cellmissy/README.md

 **CellMissy**: DB schema has been modified to take into account users privileges in relation to projects and experiments.
 Download the new SQL script to create your *CellMissy* DB (see more in the [downloads section](#downloads)).

 ## Downloads
+We are constantly thriving to make CellMissy the best it can be.
+As a result, minor versions may be released without announcing a download link.
+Please find the most recent release [here](https://github.com/compomics/cellmissy/releases).

 Download *CellMissy* 1.3.0 [here](https://github.com/compomics/cellmissy/releases/tag/v1.3.0).

 Download *CellMissy* 1.2.0 [here](https://github.com/compomics/cellmissy/releases/tag/v1.2.0).